Search

 • Reduce spills by using drip pans.

-• Follow manufacturer's recommendations regarding the type of absorbent material to use if the product is spilt.
+• Follow the manufacturer's recommendations regarding the type of absorbent material to use if the product is spilt.

 • When cleaning, drain excess fluid into appropriate waste containers.
 Treat the absorbent and liquid mixture in the same way you would safely handle the liquid.